Skip to main content

 What is a co-speaker?

 A co-speaker is simply a second speaker in a session.
-Forget the idea of a "lead speaker" at MMS.
-Both speakers are equal and both accountable for meeting deadlines.
-MMS always has two speakers so sessions become more conversational in nature and send a message to the audience that this is closer to a discussion than a sermon.
-Feel free to show disagreement in a session; attendees get to see there isn't one pure answer to any question.
-You can have fun and go deep tech at the same time.
+At MMS, there's no concept of a "lead speaker."
+Both speakers share equal status and responsibility for meeting deadlines.
+MMS always features two speakers to foster a conversational tone in sessions, signaling to the audience that it's more of an exchange than a lecture.
+Feel free to present differing perspectives during a session; it helps attendees see that no single answer fully resolves a question.
+You can enjoy yourself and dive into technical depth simultaneously.

 Why do you pair up speakers?